Palinody/libtorch-png/README.md

    *
    * You may as well choose your own delimiter instead of "_", which is the default one.
    */
+  // expects a torch::UInt8 with dims {batch, channels, height, width}
   torch_png::encode_batch("path/to/dir/filename.png", batched_tensor);
   return 0;
 }